Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 PayFac-as-a-Service providers offer a turnkey way to embed payments without taking on the full regulatory or operational load of becoming a PayFac yourself.

 Building your own PayFac infrastructure is a multi-year project.
+Most small SaaS companies don’t have the time or the resources required to do this properly.

 You’d need legal counsel, compliance officers, risk teams, and banking relationships before processing a single transaction.